Qraft

 Barcodes work best for:

-• POS retail management (JAN codes) - global standard with established infrastructure
+• POS retail management (JAN codes) - global standard with established infrastructure, scanned roughly 6 billion times daily worldwide

 • Library book management (ISBN) - numeric-only needs